 3.4.1.
-Maximum Principal Strain for Uniaxial Longitudinal Loading body or the material will allow it to stretch more without failure [12].
+Maximum Principal Strain for Uniaxial Longitudinal Loading

+Apart from studying the VMS distribution on the different patterns when subjected to various types of tensile load, evaluating the level of maximum principal strain developed within a model is necessary.
+This is due to the assumption that the lower principal strain developed within a body or the material will allow it to stretch more without failure [12].
 The maximum principal strain obtained from the model of each pattern will be compared to the input strain, which is 10% for the case of uniaxial longitudinal tensile loading.
-The following Equation gives the percentage of the reduction of maximum principal strain:
+The following equation gives the percentage of the reduction of maximum principal strain: